 The Guild of Taxidermists wishes to point out that taxidermy is often wrongly linked with other trades and traders in animal skins and derivatives.

 Taxidermy today has moved on from the way that Victorian taxidermists conducted their studies.
-We have very strict laws that prevent the illegal killing of certain birds and animals which the Guild support fully and this legal information is shared with all members.
+We have very strict laws that prevent the illegal killing of certain birds and animals which the Guild fully supports and this legal information is shared with all members.